 Alison Stevens, Head of Education and Youth here at YHA commented: “Last year, more than 92,000 young people stayed with YHA on school trips.
 If each of those young people made one positive change, just imagine the impact we could have.
 We’re a charity that is committed to both young people and the environment that we leave for them.
 So, we’re committed to doing all we can to benefit both – from minimising plastic use to starting a conversation about sustainability and the environment.
 It all adds up!”

-If you’re planning a residential school trip, here are some of our top tips to make it a sustainable one:
+If you’re planning a school residential, here are some of our top tips to make it a sustainable one:

 - Ask all pupils to bring their own reusable water bottle to use for the duration of the trip.